Pak123Pak/english-learning-android-app/README.md

 - Internet connection for dictionary lookups
 - Approximately 5-10MB storage space

+### Updating the App

+When a new version is available:
+1. Download the latest APK from [Releases](../../releases)
+2. Install directly over your existing app
+3. **Your data is safe**: All saved words and progress will be preserved

+**Note**: If you encounter "App not installed" errors, this app now uses consistent signing to prevent such issues.
+Simply install the latest version directly.

 ## How to Use

 1. **Main Menu**: Choose between "Dictionary Lookup" or "Revision"